 - GHD'S 1st SMART PROFESSIONAL HAIR STRAIGHTENER ― The Platinum+ hot tool flat iron predicts your hair’s needs for ultimate results and stronger, visibly healthier hair in one stroke.

-- PERSONALIZED HAIR STYLER RESULTS ― Unique ultra-zone predictive technology recognizes hair thickness & speed of styling and monitors heat over 250 times per second to adjust accordingly, ensuring the perfect temperature at all times for results personalized to you.
+- PERSONALIZED HAIR STYLER RESULTS ― Unique ultra-zone predictive technology recognizes hair thickness & speed of styling and monitors heat over 250x per second to adjust accordingly, always ensuring the perfect temperature for results personalized to you.

 - HEALTHIER CERAMIC FLAT IRON STYLING ― 365ºF optimal styling temperature minimizes hair damage for 70% stronger hair and 2x more color protection compared to a styler working at 450ºF.

 - UNIVERSAL VOLTAGE WITH SLEEP MODE ― You can be as fierce as you want with the same outstanding performance anywhere in the world and with the automatic sleep mode after 30 minutes of non-use, worrying about if your ceramic hair straightener is switched off is a thing of the past.